National Treasury has put limits on the amount you can save in a tax-free savings account.

 It is extremely important to understand that withdrawals are NOT taken into account when your annual or lifetime limits are determined.

-If for example, you deposit R 36 000 and withdraw R 15 000 in the same tax-year, although your net contributions for the year are only R21 000 ( 36 000 - 15 000) you are not permitted to deposit any more funds into the TFSA in that particular tax year as you would have already used up your R 36 000 annual contribution with your initial deposit.
+If you deposit R 36 000 and withdraw R 15 000 in the same tax-year, although your net contributions for the year are only R21 000 ( 36 000 - 15 000) you are not permitted to deposit any more funds into the TFSA in that particular tax year as you would have already used up your R 36 000 annual contribution with your initial deposit.

 Similarly, if over the duration of 10 years you deposit R300 000, but withdraw R150 000 during that same period, although your net contribution into the TFSA over the lifetime of the account till that point is only R150 000 (R300 000 deposited MINUS R150 000 withdrawn), you can only deposit a further R200 000 into the TFSA and NOT the R350 000 you might think.